dedoc/scramble/docs/usage/getting-started.md

     });
 }
 ```
 Route resolver function accepts a route and return `bool` determining if the route should be added to docs or not.

+At this point your docs should be available at `/docs/api` URI.

 ## Docs authorization

-Scramble exposes docs at the `/docs/api` URI.
-By default, you will only be able to access this route in the `local` environment.
+By default, you will only be able to access `/docs/api` route in the `local` environment.

 Define `viewApiDocs` gate if you need to allow access in other environments: